Canadians believe in democracy...

 Canadians are committed to democracy but feel that the system is not working for them and that their frustration with the system stems from feeling unheard and unable to effect change.

-Is the existence of online disinformation a problem for democracy in Canada?
+Are current levels of civic engagement a problem for democracy in Canada?

 Not at all a problem